Shand was feeling bored.

 We took in Montmartre this time, and the Moulin Rouge, and then went to book the train journey home.
 It was emphasised that we must give twenty-four hours notice of travelling, so that everything could be ready.
 We had to be at the station one hour before departure.
 I didn’t mind a bit – not for luxury like that!

 However, on the day of our departure, walking to the station with all our bags, Shand spotted a jacket, which he thought was a real bargain, and a “must have”.
 I remonstrated that we did not have time.
 He said we did.
 I reminded him of the one hour deadline for loading.
 He said he would just be a minute.

 I became more and more concerned.
 If I missed this train home, I would be late back to start work.
 He was totally unconcerned, and taking his time over the jackets…

 Eventually, we reached the station with only a quarter of an hour to spare before the train.
 The lift operator, who had been so helpful with our luggage on our arrival, would not consider trying to load us.
 We had to wait another twenty -four hours.

 As we remembered with dismay how busy Paris was in August, we wondered if we would get a hotel room at all.
 I was distressed at the delay, and the hotel we managed to locate with a disabled room, after several hours trying, was through the tourist board.
 We emphasised that the lift had to be able to take a wheelchair and were assured that it was.

 WHEN PLANS ARE NOT MADE

 On arrival at this “accessible hotel” the lift was not big enough.
-I had to transfer Shand onto a dining room chair in the lift, and go up with him to the bedroom.
-As he had very little balance, this terrified him, and there was much wailing and gnashing of teeth, not to mention the odd scream.
+I had to transfer Shand onto a dining room chair, which I placed in the lift, and go up with him to the bedroom.
+As he had very little balance, this terrified him.
+There was much wailing and gnashing of teeth, not to mention the odd scream.